Roland Tape Echo

 - The BBC hired six of our RE-201s for the Proms’ television performance of Daphne Oram’s ‘Still Point‘ featuring turntablist Shiva Feshareki at the Royal Albert Hall.

-- We’ve serviced and supplied machines for many top artists and bands including Red Hot Chili Peppers and Arctic Monkeys.
+- We’ve serviced and supplied machines for many top artists and bands including Red Hot Chili Peppers, Arctic Monkeys and Sunn O))).